 How many immigrants are in Massachusetts?

-About 1.21M in 2021.
-This represents approximately 17.3% of the population, or about 1 in 6 residents in Massachusetts.
-Immigrants include foreign-born residents, encompassing those who have become US citizens, those authorized to enter the US (e.g., for work), and undocumented residents.
+About 1.26M in 2023.
+This translates to approximately 18.1% of the population, or roughly 7 in 40 residents in Massachusetts.
+Immigrants were defined as foreign-born residents, which includes people who became US citizens, are authorized to come to the US (e.g. for work), or are undocumented residents.

 Showing data for